 I am born into a culture, as Jung and Lacan suggest, that always and already has a stylized language and imagery into which we grow.

-Invoking the mythical here, at the beginning, is necessary because phenomena, like scuba diving, don’t appear in a vacuum.
+Invoking the mythical here, in the beginning, is necessary because phenomena, like scuba diving, don’t appear in a vacuum.
 Things, like scuba diving, are there, before me, already in-formed by preconditions and presuppositions.
 Living in a postindustrial, postmodern world, it’s the television that brings me the stories that shape the image of the world for me.

 This reminds me of what Fiske and Hartley called “the bardic function of television.”
-Television is neither mirror nor reflection–these would be backward.
+Television is neither mirror nor reflection–these would be separate or backward.
 Television does not represent—it presents.
 Our Bard speaks in multimedia images, and as for a fledgling scuba diver, the one image to rule them all was Jaques Cousteau.

 Scuba diving has become increasingly popular as a means of scientific observation, sport and recreation since 1943 when Jacques-Yves Cousteau tested the aqualung.19 Cousteau described his first dive like this: